Phil Taylor’s work on exhibition at Staithes Gallery

-Phil’s current monochrome series: Night Passage is inspired by the mesmerising movement of the sea when viewed from the stern of a night ferry lit by the lights from the boat.
+Phil’s monochrome series: Night Passage was inspired by the mesmerising movement of the sea when viewed from the stern of a night ferry lit by the lights from the boat.

 These are monochrome pieces, painted using acrylics and mixed mediums on board.

 I have always spent as much time as I can at the coast and have a deep love of the sea.
 For me, it’s endless movement has a pacifying, melancholic and a healing quality.